logo image

 RS Home

-Perth is a small scenic City in Central Scotland, on the banks of the River Tay, with a large number of attractions such as a Cathedral, Historic Church, Scone Palace, Huntingtower Castle, Black Watch military museum, and more.
+Perth is a small City in Central Scotland, on the banks of the River Tay, with a large number of attractions such as a Museum with the Stone of Destiny, Cathedral, Historic Church, Black Watch military museum, Scone Palace 2 miles northeast, Huntingtower Castle 3 miles northwest and more.
 The City is 62 miles northeast of Glasgow, 44 miles north of Edinburgh.

 For Images on Mobile swipe right